psu13/mutable-hakyll/posts/mechanics.md

 even tell you the exact shape and configuration of the pattern.
 If you work hard enough you can probably compute this configuration with a stunning level of precision.

-But quantum mechanics can't really tell you anything about "what happens" to the any single particle while it travels between the slits and the detector wall.
+But quantum mechanics can't really tell you anything about "what happens" to any single particle while it travels between the slits and the detector wall.
 The theory says nothing about it.